johntron/npm-starter/README.md

 Then these manual steps:

--   Copy Code Climate test reporter ID to environment variable in travis-ci
+-   Copy Code Climate test reporter ID to environment variable in travis-ci.